Pulya10c/Curse-RSS/Presentation/presentation.md

 # pulya10c-2018Q3

-ðîëèê
+link to YouTune
 https://youtu.be/JHh0Y7LHfwI
-ñëàéäû
+slides:
 https://pulya10c.github.io/Presentation-2018Q3/index.html

-Òðàíñêðèïöèÿ:
+Transcription:

 Data types in JavaScript

 Hello.
-My name is Oleh and today I’d like to tell you about data types in JavaScript.
+My name is Oleh and today Iâ€™d like to tell you about data types in JavaScript.
 There are seven basic data types in Java script in our days, of those six are primitives and one is complex.
 They are: boolean, number, string, null, undefined, symbol and object.
-Let’s look at them in details.
+Letâ€™s look at them in details.

 Boolean